 Achievement Possibility Frontiers (APFs) use an evidence-based approach to benchmark each country's obligation with regard to each indicator reflecting the different aspects of each right.
 The APFs reflect what is feasible to achieve when a country allocates the maximum of available resources to fulfilling economic and social rights and uses those resources effectively as is evidenced by the experience of the best performing countries at different per capita GDP levels.
-The frontiers are constructed so as to be stable over the medium term, thus enabling inter-temporal comparison.22 Specifically, the APF for a given indicator is constructed by plotting the observed value of the indicator against per capita GDP (2011 PPP\$) for each country over roughly the past two decades.23 The frontier itself is defined as the outer envelope of the scatter plot, and the equation specifying the frontier is estimated by fitting a curve to the observations that define the outer envelope of the scatter.
-While earlier versions of the SERF Index measured GDP per capita in 2005 PPP\$, 24 as is the case for the 2017 and 2019 updates of the SERF Index, HRMI's 2020 ESR metrics utilise the frontiers re-estimated using the 2011 PPP\$ exchange rates.
-The 2011 PPP\$ exchange rate series is based on a broader survey coverage than the 2005 PPP\$ series and has an improved methodology.
-Appendix Table B shows the equations specifying the frontier for each indicator.25
+The frontiers are constructed so as to be stable over the medium term, thus enabling inter-temporal comparison.23 Specifically, the APF for a given indicator is constructed by plotting the observed value of the indicator against per capita GDP (2017 PPP\$) for each country over roughly the past two decades.24 The frontier itself is defined as the outer envelope of the scatter plot, and the equation specifying the frontier is estimated by fitting a curve to the observations that define the outer envelope of the scatter.
+While earlier versions of the SERF Index measured GDP per capita in 2005 PPP\$, 25 or 2011 PPP\$ HRMI's 2021 ESR scores utilise the frontiers re-estimated using the 2017 PPP\$ exchange rates.
+The 2017 PPP\$ exchange rate series is based on a broader survey coverage than the 2005 or 2011 PPP\$ series and has an improved methodology.
+Appendix Table B shows the equations specifying the frontier for each indicator.26

 To better understand the process, consider the construction of HRMI's Right to Food Score using the low-and middle-income assessment standard.
 The first step, as discussed above, is to figure out the best statistical indicators to monitor.
-Some of HRMI's metrics use multiple indicators, but only a single right enjoyment indicator is used in constructing HRMI's right to food score for the low-and middle-income assessment standard-a measure of child
+Some of HRMI's scores use multiple indicators, but only a single right enjoyment indicator is used in constructing HRMI's right to food score for the low- and middle-income assessment standard-a measure of child malnutrition prevalence.
+Specifically, as shown in Table 2, we use the percentage of children under 5-years of age who are not stunted, that is, whose height for age is not

-22Although knowledge of how to transform resources into rights enjoyment will change over time, rapid and abrupt changes in best practice technology are unlikely.
+23 Although knowledge of how to transform resources into rights enjoyment will change over time, rapid and abrupt changes in best practice technology are unlikely.

-23Most of the APFs for HRMI's ESR metrics were constructed in 2017 using all data available at that time since 1995.
-However, the APFs for net primary enrolment, the adult survival rate, affordable housing, and food security were constructed in 2020 using all data available at that time since 1995.
-For several of the indicators, specifically, the PISA indicators, the food security indicator and the affordable housing indicator, data are not available as far back as 1995.
+24 The APFs for HRMI's 2021 ESR metrics were constructed in 2021 using all data available at that time since 1995 For several of the indicators, specifically, the PISA indicators, the food security indicator and the affordable housing indicator, data are not available as far back as 1995.
 In those cases, we use all available data when constructing the APFs.

-24The book, Fukuda-Parr, Lawson-Remer, and Randolph (2015) and two papers, Fukuda-Parr, Lawson-Remer, and Randolph (2009), and Randolph, Fukuda-Parr and Lawson-Remer (2010) further detail the basic methodology, although the 2020 version of the International SERF Indexented as indicated in this technical note.
+25 The book, Fukuda-Parr, Lawson-Remer, and Randolph (2015) and two papers, Fukuda-Parr, Lawson-Remer, and Randolph (2009), and Randolph, Fukuda-Parr and Lawson-Remer (2010) further detail the basic methodology, although the 2021 version of the International SERF Index, the version upon which HRMI's 2021 Update of its ESR metrics are based, incorporates some additional refinements as indicated in this technical note.